eor/STARDUST/README.md

 * [Thomas, R.M. & Zaroubi, S. 2008, MNRAS 384, 1080](http://adsabs.harvard.edu/abs/2008MNRAS.384.1080T)
 * [Fukugita, M. & Kawasaki, M. 1994, MNRAS 269, 563](http://adsabs.harvard.edu/abs/1994MNRAS.269..563F)

+## Copyright and licence

+STARDUST was created by the following people: Rajat Thomas and Fabian Krause

+© 2018 The STARDUST Authors

+This programme is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This programme is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this programme.
+If not, see http://www.gnu.org/licenses/.